amemifra/swsr/README.md

 SWSR is based on [Svelte](https://svelte.dev) component and [Vanilla Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 It use [Svelte](https://svelte.dev) as component compiler and a rendering based on [Vanilla Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

+It implement the [YAGNI Extreme programming paradigm](https://en.m.wikipedia.org/wiki/You_aren%27t_gonna_need_it) into DOM.
+It just render what we need and anthing else.

 In index.html is instantiate into `navigator.serviceWorker` [render.js](https://github.com/amemifra/swsr/blob/master/public/render.js) the render engine of the application.

 This solution code is a PoC of a render system based on service worker dynamic creation of http response (a PHP rendering idea into the sw).